bolderbrush10/SearchlightAssault/programmer-notes.md

   Actually, what I think we want to do is just animate a laser-like beam of light going from the spotlight base to the control unit.

-- Need to clean up the SL-Control-Unit properly when turrets / searchlights are destroyed
 - Maybe create a little dirt-throw effect when the control unit spawns / despawns?
-- Why are we getting a flashing 'low power' icon on the control unit?

-- Why isn't our sprite showing up?

 ## Next Tasks: